Azam Ali, Ahmadi Moslem

 He practiced the best way he could all that had been laid down in the Holy Qor-aan.

 Father was Just in court in every case before him.
-He was Just in all community affairs he happened to be whether in a village he visited or city where he was posted or religious controversy he had to resolve.
+He was Just in all community affairs he was in whether a village he visited or city where he was posted or religious controversy he had to resolve.
 He was Just at home among his children.
-He tried being Just wherever life took.
+He tried being Just wherever life put him.

 One Rule of Universal Application stated in the Holy Qor-aan is a clear-cut.

-Whenever I read this Rule of Universal Application (or hear it recited by Qari Abdul-Baasit or sung by Michael Jackson) what comes in mind is my Father as a Just Judge among others Just Judges I came across over the years.
+Whenever I read this Rule of Universal Application (or hear it recited by the likes of Qari Abdul-Baasit or sung by Michael Jackson) what comes in mind is Abba Ji as a Just Judge among others Just Judges who I worked with or came across for over half century.